koenrane/KR-new-site/content/date-me.md

 1. Take you dancing 💃, or
 2. Have a sunset picnic and eat blueberries, or
 3. Spend a lazy Sunday morning watching the stream run by the [Hidden Cafe](https://www.thehiddencafe.life/).

+OK, I've written enough!
+Get to know me if you want to know more. 🪿

 # Contact